High School Athlete Recruiting Video

 The First Thing You Need is a Camera

-I have personally used a Sony DVD camera to film all of my sons videos.
-Take a look at these sites:
+I have personally used a Sony DVD camera and my personal phone to film all of my sons videos.

-Some of these videos are taken on a tri-pod and some are hand held.
-In any case, you can get a camera that does the job for less than $300.
+Some can be taken on a tri-pod and some are hand held.
+Depends on the athlete’s sport and position.
+You can get a camera that does the job for less than $300.

 Which Shots to Take